-We are currently fundraising for some exciting renovations to our building in what is our 30th anniversay year.
+We are currently fundraising for some exciting renovations to our building.
 We would very much welcome your donations towards this.

 The Space for Sound Campaign is a £450,000 refurbishment of the Scottish Poetry Library.
-Creative Scotland, The Binks Trust, Robert Gavron Charitable Trust and the Wolfson Foundation have given leadership contributions to our Space for Sound campaign but there remains £150,000 to raise in 2014.
+Creative Scotland, The Binks Trust, Robert Gavron Charitable Trust,the Wolfson Foundation, the Foyle Foundation and the Garfield Weston Foundation have given major contributions to our Space for Sound campaign, but there remains £100,000 to raise in 2015.
 You are invited to help us meet this goal.